shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Day Drinkers.md

+---
+published: true
+description: "Blessed be the day-drinkers for we make our blood as Christ’s slumped as Rodin’s Thinker as inspired by our vice."
+---

 Blessed be the day-drinkers

-For we make our blood as Christ’s
+For we make our blood as Christ’s,

 Slumped as Rodin’s Thinker